On J-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends

-where the norm $\left\Vert \cdot\right\Vert $ is $L^{2}$-norm, $o(c_{2})$ satisfies $\underset{c_{2}\to0}{\lim}o(c_{2})=0,$ and $C_{1}$ is a constant independent of $\tilde{u}.$\end{lem} \begin{proof} We could modify the proofs of Lemmata 3.8-3.13 in \cite{Finite energy cylinders of small area} in the obvious way similar to what we did in the proof of Lemma \ref{lem:g''>cg-ce^{-cs}} and then use Lemma \ref{lem:higher derivative estimate} to prove this lemma.
-We omit the proof here, since essentially it is not new. \end{proof} \begin{rem} When $\mathfrak{s}$ is infinity, we could get a better exponential decay estimate using the same proof, and in that case the term $o(c_{2})$ can be replaced by $c_{2}e^{-(s-s_{0})}$. \end{rem}
+where the norm $\left\Vert \cdot\right\Vert $ is $L^{2}$-norm, $o(c_{2})$ satisfies $\underset{c_{2}\to0}{\lim}o(c_{2})=0,$ and $C_{1}$ is a constant independent of $\tilde{u}.$\end{lem} \begin{proof} We can modify the proofs of Lemmata 3.8-3.13 in \cite{Finite energy cylinders of small area} in the obvious way similar to what we did in the proof of Lemma \ref{lem:g''>cg-ce^=00007B-cs=00007D} and then use Lemma \ref{lem:higher derivative estimate} to prove this lemma.
+We omit the proof here, since essentially it is not new. \footnote{The proof of Proposition 3.4 in \cite{morse bott} is inaccurate, and this lemma fills in the gap. }\end{proof} \begin{rem} When $\mathfrak{s}$ is infinity, we can get a better exponential decay estimate using the same proof, and in that case the term $o(c_{2})$ can be replaced by $c_{2}e^{-(s-s_{0})}$. \end{rem}

 Now we are ready to prove Theorem \ref{thm:converge to reeb orbit}. \begin{proof} Let's follow the proof in \cite{morse bott}.
 By Theorem \ref{thm:subsequence convergence to Reeb}, we can find a sequence $s_{0m}\to\infty$ such that